voicegain/platform/ANNOUNCE.md

+### Minor release 1.108.0 is scheduled for 9/2/2024 between 10pm and 12am CDT

+**Key changes related to the core APIs**
+* TBD

+**Key changes related to Transcribe APP**
+* TBD

+New or changed functionality in the Transcribe App:
+* TBD

+New or changed functionality in other platform components:
+* TBD

+Changes related to Integrity of Processing (fixes):
+* TBD

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Minor release 1.107.0 is scheduled for 8/5/2024 between 8pm and 11pm CDT

 **Key changes related to the core APIs**